bcdev/xrlint/CONTRIBUTING.md

 ### Rule Naming

-The rule naming conventions for XRLint are the same as or ESLint:
+The rule naming conventions for XRLint are based ESLint:

 * Lower-case only.
 * Use dashes between words (kebab-case).
+* The rule name should be chosen based on what shall be achieved, of what shall be regulated.
+It names a contract.
 * If your rule only disallows something, prefix it with `no-` such as `no-empty-attrs` for disallowing empty attributes in dataset nodes.